 The primary Greek word translated as “sin” in the New Testament is hamartia.
 In its most basic sense, it means “to miss the mark,” “to fail,” or “to go astray.”

-Its verbal form, hamartanō—which means “to miss,” “to err,” “to go wrong”—was used in a variety of everyday contexts such as an archer missing a target or a traveler straying from a path.
+Its verbal form, hamartano—which means “to miss,” “to err,” “to go wrong”—was used in a variety of everyday contexts such as an archer missing a target or a traveler straying from a path.

 At its core, hamartia carries the idea of misalignment, a failure to live in accordance with what is true, right, or intended.
+It’s living out of sync with truth.

-While transformation (metamorphōsis) represents the renewal of perception through a renewed mind (Romans 12:2; 2 Corinthians 3:18), sin represents the opposite: a distortion that occurs when we lose sight of what is true.
+While transformation (metamorphosis) represents the renewal of perception through a renewed mind (Romans 12:2; 2 Corinthians 3:18), sin represents the opposite: a distortion that occurs when we lose sight of what is true.

 Simply put: Transformation happens as we behold him.
 Distortion happens when we look away.